Karpova-Lab/lever/hugo/content/docs/building.md

 The ATtiny24 microcontroller is programmed with AVR's ISP (In-circuit Serial Programmer).
 An Arduino can be [used as an ISP](https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP) or a purpose build [programmer](https://www.tindie.com/products/nsayer/usb-isp/) can be used.
-The Makefile and c program can be found [here](https://github.com/Karpova-Lab/Lever/tree/main/software/lever)
+The Makefile and C program can be found [here](https://github.com/Karpova-Lab/Lever/tree/main/software/lever)